jonathan-thomassen/PDFDownloader/README.md

 ### Format of MD5 CSV file

+As with the URL CSV file, the MD5 CSV file is also expected to have headers, but the titles themselves do not
+matter.
+Example:
 | Id | MD5 |
 | - | - |
 | 3 | 83224762B21413EC6ED3F43270EBC74F |